amadeuio/make-your-cv/README.md

 ## Features

-- Enter your information in the forms and the CV will be updated in real time
+- Enter your information in the forms and the CV will be updated in real-time
 - Expand and collapse the forms
 - Drag-and-drop the forms to organize chronologically
-- Responsive: Enters 'Collapse Mode' on smaller screens
+- Responsive
 - Download the CV in PDF format

 ## Tech Stack